solitone/stravaheatmap/README.md

 ## Requirements
-This tool runs on macOS, linux, and Windows operating systems.

 It relies on Python 3, which comes pre-installed on most *x systems.
 For macOS, a convenient way to install Python 3 is homebrew; see, e.g.,